malach-it/developers.boruta/docs/provider-configuration/service-registry/general-configuration.md

 <div class="parameters">

-__node_name__ defines where the upstream is active. `global` upstreams are used by the main gateway entrypoint.
+__Node__ defines where the upstream is active. `global` upstreams are used by the main gateway entrypoint.
 A service registry node name makes the upstream active for the matching sidecar or microgateway node.

-__virtual_host__ restricts matching to requests received for a specific host.
+__Virtual host__ restricts matching to requests received for a specific host.
 Leave it empty to match any host.
 When both a virtual-host upstream and a path-only upstream can match, the virtual-host upstream is selected first.

-__scheme__ defines the protocol used to reach the upstream service.
+__Scheme__ defines the protocol used to reach the upstream service.
 Accepted values are `http` and `https`.

-__host__ is the network host of the upstream service.
+__Host__ is the network host of the upstream service.

-__port__ is the network port of the upstream service.
+__Port__ is the network port of the upstream service.

 </div>